bertolinocastro/logbuch/README.md

 Logbuch is a command line tool aimed to quickly take notes while you're closer to a terminal.

 Logbuch works handling _Markdown_ files.
-Each of these files are treated as a _Subject_ and are where the notes are taken.
+Each of these files is treated as a _Subject_ and is where the notes are taken.
 Logbuch groups many _Subjects_ inside its _Project_, as defined by the user.

 Each _Subject_ content is converted from _Markdown_ to _LaTeX_ syntax and then becomes a _subsection_ inside its _Project_ _section_.
-It can also handle figures from your work/analysis.
+It can also handle figures from one's work/analysis.

 ## Motivation

 As I am pursuing the scientific career, I have noticed that small, but no less important, information are lost quickly while doing day-by-day tasks.
-Such information can be the separation point between you do unnecessary rework and start a new day at the next step.
+Such information can be the separation point between doing unnecessary rework and starting a new day at the next step.

 So, I saw that writing concise information, that one can remember without struggling the mind to know what that is supposed to mean, is a huge time improvement.
-For instance: remote meetings tasks and deliberations; internet how-to's; papers sentences that you used as reference for your work or procedures; detailed notes of your work issues and methodology; thoughts and impressions that you consider important to remeber later on; etc.
+For instance: remote meetings tasks, deliberations and agreements; internet how-to's; papers sentences that one used as reference for one's work or procedures; detailed notes of one's work issues and methodology; thoughts and impressions that one consider important to remember later on; etc.

-Besides, I felt that writing them as fast as one can open one's text editor at any working directory is the point to not forget them.
+Besides, I felt that writing them as fast as one can just open one's text editor at any working directory is the point to not forget them.

 ## Table of Contents